creyD/asiimov/README.md

 ## Goals

 - (done) You can authenticate with your steam account
+- Site gets your items automatically on the press of a button
 - You can create 'offers' using your items as a base
 - A border colour indicates if the item is still in your inventory
 - You can manually renew an offer page to check if the item is still in the inventory